Reid

 Reid's population is slightly older than the national pattern

-Reid has a median age of 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
-The 25-34 age group makes up 23.0% of Reid's population, higher than the Australian Capital Territory's percentage but lower than the national average of 14.5%.
-The 5-14 age group is less prevalent in Reid at 4.9%.
-Between 2021 and the present day, Reid's median age has decreased by 1.3 years from 40 to 39, indicating a shift towards a younger demographic.
-During this period, the 25-34 age group grew from 19.8% to 23.0%, while the 55-64 cohort declined from 14.9% to 13.2% and the 65-74 group dropped from 11.5% to 10.1%.
-Demographic modeling suggests that Reid's age profile will change significantly by the year 2041, with the 65-74 age group projected to grow by 56%, reaching 307 people from its current figure of 196.
+Reid has a median age of 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38 years.
+The 25-34 age group comprises 23.0% of Reid's population, higher than the Australian Capital Territory's percentage, while the 5-14 age cohort makes up 4.9%, which is less prevalent compared to the territory.
+This concentration of individuals aged 25-34 is significantly above the national average of 14.5%.
+Between 2021 and present, Reid's median age has decreased by 1.3 years from 40 to 39, indicating a shift towards a younger demographic.
+During this period, the 25-34 age group has grown from 19.8% to 23.0% of the population.
+Conversely, the 55-64 cohort has decreased from 14.9% to 13.2%, and the 65-74 age group has dropped from 11.5% to 10.1%.
+Demographic modeling suggests that Reid's age profile will evolve significantly by 2041, with the 65-74 age group projected to grow by 56%, reaching 307 individuals from a previous count of 196.

 Frequently Asked Questions - Age